-Outside of the real world issues at the time, the people who suffered from the effects of The Great Depression, felt like they wanted to escape reality, the word I’m looking for is “entertainment.”
+Outside of real world issues at the time, the people who suffered from the effects of The Great Depression, felt like they wanted to escape reality, the word I’m looking for is “entertainment.”
 Hollywood was at its prime, radio dominated the airwaves, jazz music was a popular fad, Snow White became the first animated film in history, besides the entertainment industry, one film in particular became a beloved classic, the movie I’m referring to is The Wizard Of Oz.

-After Snow White was released in 1937, movie studio M.G.M. decided to purchase the film rights of the book for $75,000 ($1,200,000 adjusted for inflation) so they can attempt to replicate the same critical & financial success that earned Disney himself multiple awards including an Oscar.
+After Snow White was released in 1937, the once powerful movie studio M.G.M. decided to purchase the film rights of the book for $75,000 ($1,200,000 adjusted for inflation) so they can attempt to replicate the same critical & financial success that earned Disney himself multiple awards including an Oscar.
 After a year long process of writing the script, looking for actors/actresses to play the beloved iconic characters we know in love, an experienced director, etc. It was time to begin filming the picture.

 Although the film became a critical success, the film was actually a box office bomb because it didn’t earn enough revenue.
 It went on to win best original song for the infamous song “Somewhere Over The Rainbow,” & earned Judy Garland her first Acadmey Award.